For details about tuition fees for full-time courses please see Course Fees.

 The Tuition Fee scholarship works on a sliding scale with the maximum amount of £3,000 being awarded to students.
 Those students receiving the full maintenance loan from Student Finance will be awarded a £3,000 Tuition Fee Scholarship which will be deducted directly from the student’s tuition fee account.

-In order to apply for the London Studio Centre Tuition Fee Scholarship, students must present their University Payment Advice form from the Student Loans Company (SLC) to the Registrar as soon as possible; the amount of Scholarship will then be calculated, the amount will be credited towards the students tuition fee account and the student will then be notified in writing the amount they will be awarded.
+In order to apply for the London Studio Centre Tuition Fee Scholarship, students must present their University Payment Advice form from Student Finance to the Registrar as soon as possible; the amount of Scholarship will then be calculated, the amount will be credited towards the students tuition fee account and the student will then be notified in writing the amount they will be awarded.
 Only those students who present the necessary documentation showing they are recipients of a maintenance grant will receive a London Studio Centre Tuition Fee Scholarship.

 LSC is proud that income generated through performances and other ventures enables the college to provide a Widening Participation Fund for its students.
 This fund awards tuition fee bursaries to students from under-represented areas that require additional financial support.